stefan-hoeck/idris2-tutorial/src/Tutorial/Dependent.md

 (++) (x :: xs) ys = x :: (xs ++ ys)
 ```

+Note, how we keep track of the lengths at the type-level, again
+ruling out certain common programming errors like inadvertently dropping
+some values.

-We can also use type-level computations on the input
+We can also use type-level computations as patterns
-types.
+on the input types.
 Here is an alternative type and implementation
 for `drop`, which you implemented in the exercises by
 using a `Fin n` argument: